-Icon Icon name Description Operational status The dotted line rotates in a clockwise motion to indicate that the equipment is working normally.
-Contents mini-map Shows the location of the currently selected menu/display, indicated as a green box in the mini-map.
+lcon Icon name Description Operational status The dotted line rotates in a clockwise motion to indicate that the equipment is working normally.
+Contents mini-map Shows the location of the currently selected menu/display, indi- cated as a green box in the mini-map.
 The figure below shows the "locations", as displayed in the mini-map.
-Plotter- Menu Target list- Own (ship) information- Alert- NAV STATUS class A Class A AIS mode Displayed when the equipment is using the Class A AIS mode.
+Plotter - Menu Target list - D Own (ship) information - D Alert - D class A Class A AIS mode Displayed when the equipment is using the Class A AIS mode.
 SOLAS SOLAS AIS mode Displayed when the equipment is using the SOLAS AIS mode.
 INLAND INLAND AIS mode Displayed when the equipment is using the INLAND AIS mode.
-RX⋐ RX (Receive) Displayed when both A and B channels are set to receive mode (includes OFF).
-Shown only with CLASS A and INLAND AIS modes. ₹ TRX TRX (Transmit) Displayed when either channel A or B are set to transmit mode. ↑ ® HIGH (power) Displayed when the transmit power level is set to [HIGH].
+RX RX (Receive) Displayed when both A and B channels are set to receive mode (includes OFF).
+Shown only with CLASS A and INLAND AIS modes.
+TRX TRX (Transmit) Displayed when either channel A or B are set to transmit mode. ≜ জ HIGH HIGH (power) Displayed when the transmit power level is set to [HIGH].

-Icon Icon name Description rom ♠ ৩ LOW (power) Displayed when the transmit power level is set to [LOW].
-SEND SEND Displayed during message transmission for all messages, except routine messages.
+lcon Icon name Description ♦ LOW LOW (power) Displayed when the transmit power level is set to [LOW].
+SEND Displayed during message transmission for all messages, except routine messages.
 MSG MSG Displayed when there are unread messages.
+ANT POSN Invalid ANTENNA POSI- TION Displayed when antenna position is not set.
+Set the [ANTENNA POSITION] from the [INITIAL SET] menu.
 MMSI MMSI Own ship MMSI.